 Exercises to Help Biceps Tendonitis

 Biceps tendonitis is generally a chronic injury, where the tendon sheath has become inflamed over a long period of use.
 As a result, the most important treatment for biceps tendonitis is rest to allow the tendon sheath to heal.
-While the injury is healing, however, you can perform exercises to keep your should and bicep flexible and your muscles strong.
+While the injury is healing, however, you can perform exercises to keep your shoulder and bicep flexible and your muscles strong.

 Vertical Shoulder Flexion